TutorSpace/TutorSpace/README.md

 8. Important commands to run our project:
     1. First check your `.env` file exists in the root directory of the project, and the credentials inside it can either connect to your local database or the `joinmeus_tutorspace_db` database.
     2. Run `php artisan serve` and `php artisan queue:work` to start running the project.
 By default, you should be able to see the project by entering `localhost:8000` in your browser if the port 8000 is not occupied.
+    3. Make sure you already installed `csv`, `mysql.connector`, and `load_dotenv` python packages on your computer.
+(To test this, simply go to `python_web_scraping` folder and run `python main.py` to see whether it reports any error.
+If everything works, make sure you go back to the project's root folder)
-    3. Run `npm install` to install all required packages
+    4. Run `npm install` to install all required packages
-    4. Run `npm run watch` to compile all js/css files (very useful for our ***FrontEnd*** developers)
+    5. Run `npm run watch` to compile all js/css files (very useful for our ***FrontEnd*** developers)
-    5. Make sure you have `python-dotenv` package installed.
+    6. Make sure you have `python-dotenv` package installed.
 If not, run `pip install python-dotenv`.
-    6. Run `php artisan migrate:refresh --seed` to refresh & seed the database
+    7. Run `php artisan migrate:refresh --seed` to refresh & seed the database

 ### ====================== ***BACKEND DEVELOPERS*** ======================